Rickmic/Deep_CLEM/README.md

   conda activate DeepCLEM
   ```
   <p align="justify">
-  This environment was tested under _Ubuntu 16.04.5 LTS_ with CUDA version _9.2.148_.
+  This environment was tested under <i>Ubuntu 16.04.5 LTS</i> with CUDA version <i>9.2.148</i>.
 If you use another CUDA version you may   have to install a different tensorflow version as in the yml file.</p>